 Use the end of a carrot from your veggie scraps or buy a whole carrot with the green fronds still attached for this experiment.
 Cut off the carrot near the plant end, leaving an inch or two of root.
 (Remember: The root is the edible part of the carrot, so you’ll want to cut your carrot near the wide end, leaving the part where the green leaves attach for growing.)
 Place several cotton balls on a plate or shallow dish and add water until the cotton is moist.
 Place the carrot top on the wet cotton, orange side down.
 Help the kids check it and add water as needed.
 The green plant will sprout within a few days, but note that it will not produce an edible snack.

 Sunflower seeds sprout and grow quickly, making this the perfect flower for impatient children (and a classic preschool activity).
 These seeds can be started just about anywhere, even in a paper coffee cup or yogurt container.
 Kids love seeing the plant push its way out of the soil, wearing the seed husk like a hat!
 Transplant your plant to a flower pot after sprouting to observe the flower as it forms.

 Grass is another seed that grows quickly.
 Make a living basket by lining a basket in plastic and filling it with potting soil.
 Scatter grass seeds on top and lightly mist them with water daily.
 The kids will love using the spray bottle!

 Growing plants is a great way to sneak some learning — and a little sunshine — into your daily routine.
 Try any of these inexpensive garden experiments for a fun project this spring.

-Editor’s note: This article was originally published in 2016, and updated in March 2022.
+Editor’s note: This article was originally published several years ago and was most recently updated in 2023.